 Aurungzebe had now reached the culminating point of success; neither humanity nor policy had stayed his covetous grasp: he stood alone, the sole Moslem ruler in India-the despotic master of an unwieldy empire, over which the seeds of disorganisation and dissolution were sown broadcast.
-In Hindoostan, the finest provinces were, for the most part, entrusted to the care of incompetent and needy governors, chosen purposely from the lower ranks of the lobility.
-These men oppressed the people and neglected the troops-evils which Aurungzebe preferred to the risk of being supplanted by more able and influential His policy in the Deccan was equally selfish and short-sighted.
-In the governments of Beejapoor and Golconda, he might have found valuable auxiliaries in keeping under the power of the Mahrattas; but, by their destruction, he threw down the chief barrier to lawless incursions, setting aside constituted authorities without supplying any efficient substitute.\ Of the disbanded armies, the Patans and foreign mercenaries probably obtained service under the emperor; the remainder joined Sumbajee, or plundered on their own account; and amid the general anarchy and distress, the new-born feeling of religious opposition rapidly gained ground.
+In Hindoostan, the finest provinces were, for the most part, entrusted to the care of incompetent and needy governors, chosen purposely from the lower ranks of the nobility.
+These men oppressed the people and neglected the troops-evils which Aurungzebe preferred to the risk of being supplanted by more able and influential officers.
+His policy in the Deccan was equally selfish and short-sighted.
+In the governments of Beejapoor and Golconda, he might have found valuable auxiliaries in keeping under the power of the Mahrattas; but, by their destruction, he threw down the chief barrier to lawless incursions, setting aside constituted authorities without supplying any efficient substitute.
+Of the disbanded armies, the Patans and foreign mercenaries probably obtained service under the emperor; the remainder joined Sumbajee, or plundered on their own account; and amid the general anarchy and distress, the new-born feeling of religious opposition rapidly gained ground.
 Notwithstanding the inefficiency of their rajah, the Mahratta chiefs exerted themselves individually against the invader, and their energies were rather stimulated than enfeebled by the unexpected capture of Sumbajee, with his minister and favourite companion, a Brahmin named Kaloosha, who were surprised by a body of Moguls during a revel at a favourite pleasure-house in the Concan.
-It was sugand sent up the balance, after paying their troops, to the emperor; unless, as often happened, assignments were made for a period of years on fixed districts for the payment of other chiefs."-(Elphinstone's Hisgested, that Sumbajee might be used as a tool to obtain possession of the Mahratta strongholds; and with this view, he was offered life on condition of becoming a Mussulman.
+It was sugand sent up the balance, after paying their troops, to the emperor; unless, as often happened, assignments were made for a period of years on fixed districts for the payment of other chiefs."-(Elphinstone's His-tory of India, vol. ii., p.
+522.)

+gested, that Sumbajee might be used as a tool to obtain possession of the Mahratta strongholds; and with this view, he was offered life on condition of becoming a Mussulman.
 But misfortune had awakened in him a sense of degradation, and the only reply was a sarcastic message to Aurungzebe, and an invective on the False Prophet, for which offence a cruel punishment was decreed.
 His eyes were destroyed by a redhot iron, his tongue cut out, and he was at last beheaded in the camp bazaar, together with Kaloosha, A.D.
 1689.

-Sumbajee had neither deserved nor obtained the confidence of his subjects; but they were deeply mortified by his ignominious fate.
-The chiefs assembled at Raighur, acknowledged the infant son of the deceased as his successor, and nominated his uncle, Rajah Ram, regent.
+Sumbajee had neither deserved nor ob-

+tained the confidence of his subjects; but they were deeply mortified by his ignominious The chiefs assembled at Raighur, acknowledged the infant son of the deceased as his successor, and nominated his uncle, Rajah Ram, regent.
 Raighur was invested by a Mogul force, and taken in 1690, after a siege of several months, through the treachery of a Mawulee leader.
-The young rajah and his mother fell into the hands of Aurungzebe, who treated them with unusual kindness.\ Rajah Ram remaining at liberty, proceeded to the distant fortress of Jinjee, in the Carnatic, and assumed the sovereignty.
-He did not attempt more than the general direction of affairs, sending two able leaders to create a diversion in his own country, and leaving independent commanders to carry on desultory operations against the Moguls, with whom a tedious and harassing struggle commenced, in which the advantage lay on the side of the apparently weaker party.
+The young rajah and his mother fell into the hands of Aurungzebe, who treated them with unusual kindness.
+Rajah Ram remaining at liberty, proceeded to the distant fortress of Jinjee, in the Carnatic, and assumed the sovereignty.
+He did not attempt more than the general direction of affairs, sending two able leaders to create a diversion in his own parently weaker party.
+Yet Aurungzebe was indefatigable.
+Although far advanced in years, he superintended every hostile operation, and besieged in person the chief places. + His immense armies were marshalled forth in splendid The nobles went to battle in quilted cotton tunics, covered with chain or plate armour, and rode on chargers, whose huge country, and leaving independent commanders to carry on desultory operations against the Moguls, with whom a tedious and harassing struggle commenced, in which the advantage lay on the side of the ap-